 “I place Ariel Pink as the latest in a long pantheon of winkingly insincere popsmiths from Los Angeles.
 Maybe it’s the proximity to all those actors, but LA has been ground zero for musical acts that combine an unwillingness to reveal anything personal and an emphasis on parodic humor.
 The tradition starts with Frank Zappa in the sixties, continues with Oingo Boingo in the eighties, Beck in the nineties, and we find ourselves here today with Ariel Pink and the impending release of “pom pom,” his third album for 4AD Records.”

 This is a more interesting take on where Ariel Pink fits in the context of modern Western pop music.
 Yet, it perhaps fails to give Pink credit for how he differs from some of those other acts.
 If you look closely at Frank Zappa, for instance, he often mocked the counter-culture (We’re Only In It for the Money).
-You can look at Zappa as either a straight-up conservative subverter of the counter-culture, or else somebody within it arguing about tactical errors.
-That was still mostly the case with Beck, who broke out of obscurity applying hip-hop to alternative rock at a time (just) before hip-hop became nearly synonymous with mainstream pop music.
+You can look at Zappa as either a straight-up conservative-libertarian subverter of the counter-culture, or else somebody within it arguing about tactical errors.
+Sloterdijk appropriately called this kind of cynicism “enlightened false consciousness”.
+That was still somewhat the case with Beck, who broke out of obscurity applying hip-hop to alternative rock at a time (just) before hip-hop became nearly synonymous with mainstream pop music.
 Beck relied on the “weirdness” of his appropriations, which in turn depended upon them being outside of mainstream culture.
 All those things are worthy in their own ways.
 Yet they aren’t quite the same as what happens on pom pom.
 Pink is taking up elements of the dominant culture of the past, stuff like The Bee Gees (once mature, but before disco) and AM Gold, and twisting it around.
 He is reaching outside the counter-culture.
 This is something altogether more daring.
 Rather than creating or refashioning a culture that exists strictly separate from the province of dominant commercial media, while maintaining that separation, Pink is grabbing bits of its history and pushing them into a counter-cultural setting, across the gap between them.
 Still, he’s straying less from the counter-culture than he used to, which for some will make pom pom more appealing, though at the same time that takes something away from the radical potential of his music.

 A better historical comparison for Pink’s music is the French nouvelle vague film movement, which took elements of old Hollywood movies and refashioned them from a new perspective.
 This carried through to Jean-Luc Godard‘s much-discussed, multi-part video project Histoire(s) du cinéma (1997-98), which has uncanny resemblances to at least some of what Ariel Pink does in music.
 It took fragments of cinema history and warped, overlapped and modulated them to fit entirely new film essays.
 As Colin MacCabe wrote in a biography of Godard, the “auteur theory” of the nouvelle vague cinema journal Cahiers du cinema was “the only theory of the author which is formulated from the point of view of the audience, and indeed explicitly formulated as a method to move from the position of the audience to that of the artist.”
 As something like the “ultimate” connoisseur of pop of the recent past, much like Godard in cinema, Pink uses that knowledge to become a pop artist himself.
 And just like some of the nouvelle vague filmmakers took Cinémathèque Française co-founder Henri Langlois‘ use of juxtaposition in film curation into the fabric of films themselves, Pink takes disparate forms of music (60s sunshine pop and 80s goth rock, for instance) and combines them to create meaning through juxtaposition.
 Pink uses kynicism more than most of the original nouvelle vague directors though.